Introduction

 FT-MS Analysis

-Fourier-transform mass spectrometry (FT-MS) is a type of mass spectrometery for determining the mass-to-charge ratio (m/z) of ions based on the cyclotron frequency of the ions in a fixed magnetic field.
+Fourier-transform mass spectrometry (FT-MS) is a type of mass spectrometry for determining the mass-to-charge ratio (m/z) of ions based on the cyclotron frequency of the ions in a fixed magnetic field.
 Chemical composition can be determined for a portion of the observed peaks/mass-to-charge ratios.
 FT-MS instrument data can be interpreted as peak intensities for each observed peak.
 FT-MS analysis has been used to examine a wide range of complex mixtures, including soils, plants, aquatic samples, petroleum and various beverages.

 The ftmsRanalysis package was designed to help with various steps of processing FT-MS data, including: